r-a-h-u-l2325/network_security_threats_report.md/README.md

 5) SQL Injection
-SQL Injection is a type of cyber attack where an attacker injects malicious SQL code into input fields of a web application to manipulate the backend database.It exploits vulnerabilities in the application's input validation and query execution process.
+SQL Injection is a form of cyber attack where an attacker injects evil SQL code into input fields of a web application in order to control the backend database.It takes advantage of weaknesses in the application's input validation and query execution process.

 Working of SQL Injection
 1) Web applications that use SQL databases(e.g.,MySQL,Oracle,SQL Server).